-During 2019-2020, the GRP administrator helped 86 attorneys successfully complete GRP.
+During 2020-2021, the GRP administrator resolved 80 cases.

 PUNISHMENT FOR PROFESSIONAL MISCONDUCT

 The term "sanction" refers to the level of discipline imposed against a respondent attorney.

 In an effort to ensure fairness and consistency in determining sanctions, the Texas Rules of Disciplinary Procedure contain guidelines for imposing sanctions as to different types of misconduct.
 In 2018, those guidelines were revised to more clearly state which sanctions should be issued for specific types of misconduct.
 Specifically, in imposing sanctions, the disciplinary tribunal should consider: